dydyamotya/HydrogenBreathUI/README.md

 Install Python 3.8 (to support Win 7).
 Other versions maybe also supported.

+1. cd to cloned folder
+2. python -m venv venv
+3. . venv/bin/activate (or whatever shell you use)
-pip install -r requirements.txt
+4. pip install -r requirements.txt

 Here if you use not 3.8 Python, than just install PySide of any version available for your Python version.
 Should work.

-python main.py
+5. python main.py from activated virtual environment